mr5z/ExLang/README.md

 - How does error handling work?
 Exceptions, result types, or something new?
 - Should generics support variance annotations?
 - Should mutable local variables use `@Mutable` as an annotation or a dedicated keyword?
+- Can a `conditions` block reference variables outside its declaration scope, or is it always bound to a single variable?
 - For annotation-specific open questions, see [Annotations/README.md](Annotations/README.md).